peteroupc/CBOR/docs/PeterO.DataUtilities.md

  Gets the Unicode code point at the given index of the string.

-       The following example shows how to iterate a text string ///code point by code point, terminating the loop when an unpaired surrogate is found.
+       The following example shows how to iterate a text string code point by code point, terminating the loop when an unpaired surrogate is found.

     for (var i = 0;i<str.Length; ++i) { int codePoint =
                 DataUtilities.CodePointAt(str, i, 2); if (codePoint < 0) { break; /*